As Augustine wrote, "He who sings prays twice."

 The inception of sheet music opened the door for all members of the universal Church to sing the same hymns, but it brought with it the difficulty of training singers to read the neumatic notation.
 While this early form of musical notation was simple, it left out things like tempo, dynamics, and note duration.
 Neumatic notation was open to the interpretation of the singers, and thus it was rarely performed exactly the same by two different choirs.

 It was in the early 11th century that Guido of Arezzo, an Italian Benedictine monk and music theorist, began to work on developing a method for teaching the singers to learn chants in a short time.
-This method was most likely the Guidonian hand, a mnemonic system where note names are mapped to parts of the human hand.
+This method was most likely the Guidonian hand, a mnemonic system where note names are .
 Although sources suggest Guido was not the original designer of the system, his work popularizing the hand led to his name’s attachment to it.

 Guido’s musical work, along with some hostility from some of the monks at his abbey due to his popularity, led to the music theorist to take a station at Arezzo to train singers at the cathedral.
 There, Guido revolutionized medieval music by developing staff notation, or the modern form of written music.